useframi1/Maze-Router/README.md

 2. If the line is an obstruction, we validated its coordinated and add it to the grid.
 3. If the line is a net, we validate and save each coordinate in a vector which is then saved in a list of nets

+### Net Ordering Bonus
+We implemented the net ordering heuristic of prioritizing the net with the minimum Manhattan distance between the source and target.
+Such an approach offers great congestion management in a simple and computationally efficient way.

 ### Routing
 The following steps are repeated per net
 #### Mapping Net to Grid